prof18/kmp-fatframework-cocoa/README.md

 ## Changelog

 - The version `0.2.1` introduce some breaking changes to better support XCFrameworks.
-Give a look to the [0.2.0 release notes]().
+Give a look to the [0.2.1 release notes](https://github.com/prof18/kmp-fatframework-cocoa/releases/tag/0.2.1).

 ## Sample Project